puzzle/amm-techlab/infra/setup.md

     - example-spring-boot-helloworld
     - Visibility: [x] Make Repository Private

 Steps 3 and 4 can be automated.
-See <https://gitea.{{% param techlabClusterDomainName %}}/api/swagger> for details on the API.
+See <https://{{% param techlabGiteaUrl %}}/api/swagger> for details on the API.

 ## Project cleanup